rwb/m26/README.md

 * Advantage of MAR: we can get a point estimate with a confidence interval.
 * Disadvantage of MAR: we can't test the assumption.
 * Consequence of relying on it: we understate the uncertainty of our analysis.
-* A standard MAR analysis would lead us to reject the hypothesis that *p* = 0.5 (a city drawn at random is equally likely to have experienced an increase or a decrease in its murder rate from 2013 to 2015).
+* A standard MAR analysis would lead us to reject the hypothesis that θ = 0.5 (a city drawn at random is equally likely to have experienced an increase or a decrease in its murder rate from 2013 to 2015).
-* A partial identification analysis leads us to the conclusion that our sample *p* must be somewhere between 0.585 and 0.634.
+* A partial identification analysis leads us to the conclusion that our sample *p* must be somewhere between 0.561 and 0.646.
-* The confidence interval around the lower bound estimate of 0.585 is [0.462,0.701]; since this confidence interval includes 0.5, we now fail to reject the hypothesis that *p* = 0.5.
+* The confidence interval around the lower bound estimate of θ = 0.561 is [0.438,0.679]; since this confidence interval includes 0.5, we now fail to reject the hypothesis that θ = 0.5.
-* The data are simply not strong enough to tell us whether *p* is actually greater than 0.5.
+* The data are simply not strong enough to tell us whether θ is actually greater than 0.5.